 Following the completion of the earn-in into Salazar Holdings in 2021, the Corporation gained control and commenced consolidating the financial operations of Salazar Holdings and its subsidiaries from December 31, 2021, hence increasing the overall expenses recorded.
-Overall expenditures for the six months ended June 30, 2022 is higher than that of the same period in 2021 reflecting in part the effect of the consolidation.
-Also contributing to this is that the El Domo project has progressed to beyond Feasibility Study stage causing an increase in legal and professional expenses as the Corporation finalized its streaming and offtake financing agreements, and as globally more countries are opening up to air travel, more in-person marketing has resumed with resulting increase in marketing and travel costs, and, as well as increasing its hiring of senior staff in ramping up its team in preparation for construction decision.
+Overall expenditures for the nine months ended September 30, 2022, is higher than that of the same period in 2021 reflecting in part the effect of the consolidation.
+Also contributing to this is that the El Domo project has progressed to beyond Feasibility Study stage causing an increase in legal and professional expenses as the Corporation finalized its streaming and offtake financing agreements.
+As globally more countries are opening up to air travel, more in-person marketing has resumed with resulting increase in marketing and travel costs, and, as well as increasing its hiring of senior staff in ramping up its team in preparation for construction decision.

-During the six months ended June 30, 2022, the employee benefits were \$109,000 higher than that of the same period in 2021 due primarily to the vesting of RSUs, reclassification of RSU previously under equity-based, and bonus accruals in the period.
-During the three months ended June 30, 2022, employee benefits were about \$56,000 lower than that of the same period in 2021 due primarily to the higher bonus accrual in the three months ended June 30, 2021.
-Professional and consulting fees were higher by \$452,000 for the six months ended June 30, 2022, the majority of that increase was in the three months ended June 30, 2022.
+During the nine months ended September 30, 2022, the employee benefits were \$217,000 higher than that of the same period in 2021 while during the three months ended September 30, 2022 they were about \$108,000 higher than that of the same period in 2021.
+This is due primarily to the vesting of RSUs, reclassification of RSU previously under equity-based grants and bonus accruals in the period.
+Professional and consulting fees were higher by \$664,000 for the nine months ended September 30, 2022, and that of the three months ended September 30, 2022 was \$212,000 higher than for the same period in 2021.
 This was due in part to higher professional fees related to the accounting, valuation and audit of the option to earn-in as well as the legal and tax advisory efforts that went into the various agreements for project financing.
-Other expenses were higher by \$196,000 during the six months ended June 30, 2022 as compared with the same period in 2021 due mainly to the increase in marketing efforts, and other software licences and implementation costs and higher travel costs.
-Share-based compensation for the six months ended June 30, 2022 was \$150,000 higher than that for the same period in 2021 reflecting the increase in staff in the ramping up of the team.
-In the six months ended June 30, 2021, the Corporation share of loss in an associate, Canstar, was \$118,000 and as it has disposed its entire holding in Canstar in August 2021, no such share of loss is recorded in the same period for 2022.
-In the six months ended June 30, 2021, the Corporation determined that the recoverable value of its investment in Canstar and reversed \$1,253,000 of previously recorded impairment in Canstar.
+Other expenses were higher by \$338,000 during the nine months ended September 30, 2022 as compared with the same period in 2021 due mainly to the increase in marketing efforts, and other software licences and implementation costs and higher travel costs.
+Share-based compensation for the nine months ended September 30, 2022 was \$196,000 higher than that for the same period in 2021 reflecting the increase in staff in the ramping up of the team.
+In the nine months ended September 30, 2021, the Corporation share of loss in an associate, Canstar, was \$118,000 and as it has disposed its entire holding in Canstar in August 2021, no such share of loss is recorded in the same period for 2022.
+In the nine months ended September 30, 2021, the Corporation determined that the recoverable value of its investment in Canstar and reversed \$1,253,000 of previously recorded impairment in Canstar.
+In the three months ended September 30, 2022, the Corporation wrote off its investments in Kingscourt for an amount of \$102,000.
+No such write offs were made in the same period in 2021.